List of Wild Cards characters: Envoy

 The Envoy (David Harstein) is a member of The Four Aces, first appearing in the story "Witness" by Walter Jon Williams in the first book of the series, Wild Cards.

 David Harstien is an Ace, one of those gifted with amazing powers by the Wild Card virus.
-He emits pheromones which make anyone feel like he is their best friend, causing whoever is near him to become completely agreeable—as long as he's in the same room.
+He emits pheromones which make anyone feel like he is their best friend, causing whoever is near him to become completely agreeable—as long as he is in the same room.
 The effects quickly wear off, however, leaving his victims fully aware of their often uncharacteristic actions.

 In 1946, he became a behind-the-scenes member of the Exotics for Democracy, who would later become publicly known as the Four Aces.
 The group enjoyed some public success in capturing Nazi war criminals.
-Behind the scenes, Envoy was secretly attending international summits and making everyone get along just long enough to sign peace treaties; but once his power wore off, many nations reneged on their agreements.
+Behind the scenes, Envoy was secretly attending international summits and making everyone get along just long enough to sign peace treaties, but once his power wore off, many nations reneged on their agreements.
 This caused the Four Aces to come to the unfortunate attention of HUAC, the House Un-American Activities Committee, who were looking for scapegoats.

 At first, when he was put on the stand, Harstein merely bided his time, waiting for his pheromones to permeate the enormous room.
 After his powers began to take effect, even the most prejudiced committee member was referring to Harstein as "America's little Hebe friend".
-But, again, once the air was cleared the committee's hostility returned, and David was called back to testify in a sealed booth, rendering his ability useless.
+Once the air was cleared the committee's hostility returned, and David was called back to testify in a sealed booth, rendering his ability useless.
 He was found guilty of contempt of Congress and jailed.

 After his release, David Harstein disappeared.
 It is rumored that he went to Israel for several years.
 He later returned to America under an assumed name and started a moderately successful career as a stage actor named Josh Davidson.